Quasi-Experimental Shift-Share Research Designs: Appendix Results

-In this way, $\alpha_{n}$ measures the sensitivity of $\hat{\beta}$ to $\hat{\beta}_{n}$.
-For \textcite{GPSS}, exposure to each shock should be a valid instrument and thus $\hat{\beta}_{n}\stackrel{p}{\to}\beta$ for each $n$.
+In the preferred interpretation of \textcite{GPSS}, exposure to each shock is a valid instrument such that $\hat{\beta}_{n}\stackrel{p}{\to}\beta$ for each $n$.
 However, in our framework deviations of $\hat{\beta}_{n}$ from $\beta$ reflect nonzero $\bar{\varepsilon}_{n}$ in large samples, and such share endogeneity is not ruled out; thus $\alpha_{n}$ does not have the same sensitivity-to-misspecification interpretation.
 Moreover, a high leverage of certain shocks (``skewed Rotemberg weights,'' in the language of \textcite{GPSS}) is not a problem for consistency in our framework, provided it results from a heavy-tailed and high-variance distribution of shocks (that still satisfies our regularity conditions, such as finite shock variance), and each $s_{n}$ is small as required by Assumption 2.

-Nevertheless, skewed $\alpha_{n}$ may cause issues with SSIV inference, as may high leverage observations in any regression.
+Nevertheless, skewed $\alpha_{n}$ may cause issues with SSIV inference, as would high leverage observations in any regression.
 In general, the estimated residuals $\hat{\bar{\varepsilon}}_{n}^{\perp}$ of high-leverage observations will tend to be biased toward zero, which may lead to underestimation of the residual variance and too small standard errors \parencite[e.g.,][]{ColinCameron2015}.
 This issue can be addressed, for instance, by computing confidence intervals with the null imposed, as \textcite{Adao} recommend and as we discuss in Section \ref{subsec:inference}.
 In practice our Monte-Carlo simulations in Appendix \ref{subsec:Finite-Sample-Performance} find that the coverage of conventional exposure-robust confidence intervals to be satisfactory even with Rotemberg weights as skewed as those reported in the applications of \textcite{GPSS} analysis.